 Attorneys have the flexibility to work in a variety of settings and in the manner they choose.
 Many choose to work in part-time legal jobs, as contract attorneys, or in more demanding settings.
 Attorneys have a great deal of flexibility compared to other kinds of professionals.
-Some attorneys even relocate to remote areas and are able to continue practicing law by telecommuting.
+Some attorneys even relocate to remote areas and can continue practicing law by telecommuting.

 The Philadelphia Bar Association has a model Alternative Work Arrangements policy that invites attorneys in good standing with their firms to submit proposals for a variety of such situations, including reduced work, job sharing, flextime, and telecommuting.
 “Virtual” law firms such as VLP Law Group and SRD Legal Group also offer alternative options to accommodate attorneys who want flexibility in work arrangements and entities that want good legal work done at reduced rates.

-The practice of law gives you the opportunity to go as far as you want and to rise as high as you can push yourself.
-I know people who have become federal judges, multimillionaires, famous authors, partners in major law firms, and mor.
+The practice of law allows you to go as far as you want and to rise as high as you can push yourself.
+I know people who have become federal judges, multimillionaires, famous authors, partners in major law firms, and more.
 They have done this all through the power of their law degrees plus ambition and hard work.
 There are so many great things you can do with a law degree.

 The legal profession offers many outlets for people who love to write.
 Litigators and many other types of attorneys do a tremendous amount of writing as part of their jobs, whether it is pretrial motions, appellate briefs, client updates, or articles in legal publications.
 The power of the pen can literally change the outcome of a case by convincing a judge to make one ruling as opposed to another.
 It is only through the process of writing that our ideas for governance become meaningful in the form of written laws and published opinions.

-There is no shortage of writing opportunities in law and good writers love the profession because it gives them a way to turn an interest and passion for writing into income.
-The practice of law gives lawyer/writers the opportunity to get paid for doing something they love, and it also helps them become better writers by constantly requiring them to tighten up language, impose structure, order, and clarity on ideas, and express complicated concepts in simple ways.
+There is no shortage of writing opportunities in law and good writers love the profession because it gives them a way to turn their interest and passion for writing into income.
+The practice of law allows lawyers/writers to get paid for doing something they love, and it also helps them become better writers by constantly requiring them to tighten up language, impose structure, order, and clarity on ideas, and express complicated concepts in simple ways.
 When you think of all the interesting dramas that play out in courtrooms and law firms around the country, you can see how a good writer can use his or her professional work as fodder for fiction.
 Who knows which lawyer/writer out there will become the next John Grisham or David Kelley.

 Just like some lawyers love to write, others love to argue.
-They don’t care what the topic of argument is or who the opponent is.
+They do not care what the topic of argument is or who the opponent is.
 They just love the process of debating and arguing.
-For these people, law is a great profession because it gives them the chance to argue as part of their regular everyday jobs.
-Lawyers argue all the time— with opposing counsel, judges, the government, and anyone else who stands in the way of their clients.
-If you like to argue, then you can find happiness and fulfillment on a daily basis in the practice of law.
+For these people, the law is a great profession because it gives them the chance to argue as part of their regular everyday jobs.
+Lawyers argue all the time— with opposing counsel, judges, government agencies, and anyone else who stands in the way of their clients.
+If you like to argue, then you can find happiness and fulfillment daily in the practice of law.

 19. Attorneys Have Many Transferrable Skills